-He or she is responsible for short and long-range public health (including medical care) planning) and for defining the department's vision (strategy) to meet public health needs for the community through using three principles or components:
+He or she is responsible for short and long-range public/population health (including medical care planning) and for defining the department's vision (strategy) to meet public health needs for the community through using three principles or components:

-- Assessment: (1)
+Assessment: (1)

 - Goal and outcome definitions

-- Financial analysis and budget development.
+- o Financial analysis and budget development.

-- Use of primary and secondary prevention.
+- o Use of primary and secondary prevention.

-- Use of environmental services.
+- o Use of environmental services.

 - Access to medical care.

 See Future of Public Health: A 1988 book published by the I.O.M.
 (Institute of Medicine, a branch of the National Academy of Sciences [NAS] defines the three components of public health.
 Read the summary, and scan book.
 Also, look at the 2003 updated version.
-Also look at the Health United States-2020.
-Finally review the RWJF The County Health Rankings in which allows you to compare data between states and between citizen counties.
-For example the following data is for the city of Richmond for 2012:
+Also, look at the Health United States-2020.
+Finally review the RWJF Gaps in health status, Virginia in which allows you to compare data between states and between citizen counties.
+For example look at data for the city of Richmond for 2016: Go to site and look at other communities in the U.S. While this data is useful and comparable among many communities it needs to be linked to morbidity among specific common chronic diseases (Diabetes, CHD, Stroke, Arthritis, Asthma) not just morbidity for the entire constellation of diseases.